michaesb/master_thesis_CPOS_System/README.md

 A repository for the work done during Michael Bitneys master thesis in Space physics This contains multiple datareaders, processing and plotting tools use to further investigate substorms impact on GPS.
-Mainly tested in Linux, but should in theory work with Windows.
+Mainly tested in Linux, but should in theory work with Windows, except programs in runscripts that requires xterm.

 ## Folders